XIST: Function

 In addition to being expressed in nearly all females, XIST is expressed in narrow developmental contexts in males including human preimplantation embryos, primordial germ cells, testicular germ cell tumors, and a subset of male cancers of diverse lineages.
 It may be involved in the dosage compensation of supernumerary X chromosomes in the latter two cases.

 Gene location

 The human Xist RNA gene is located on the long (q) arm of the X chromosome.
-The Xist RNA gene consists of conserved repeats within its structure and is also largely localized in the nucleus.
-The Xist RNA gene consists of an A region, which contains 8 repeats separated by U-rich spacers.
-The A region appears to contain two long stem-loop structures that each include four repeats.
+The Xist RNA gene contains conserved repeats within its structure.
+Its gene product is largely localized in the nucleus.
+The Xist RNA gene features a conserved A region, which contains 8 repeats separated by U-rich spacers.
+The A region appears to encode two long stem-loop RNA structures that each include four repeats.
 An ortholog of the Xist RNA gene in humans has been identified in mice.
-This ortholog is a 15 kb Xist RNA gene that is also localized in the nucleus.
-However, the ortholog does not consist of conserved repeats.
-The gene also consists of an Xist Inactivation Center (XIC), which plays a major role in X-inactivation.
+This ortholog encodes a 15 kb Xist transcript that is also localized in the nucleus.
+However, the ortholog does not feature conserved repeats.
+The Xist RNA gene is located within the Xist Inactivation Center (XIC), which plays a major role in X-inactivation.